CSJR Postgraduate Student Bursary

 The Centre for the Study of Japanese Religions offers a CSJR Postgraduate Student Bursary in Japanese Religions to be held at SOAS, University of London.

 The total value of the scholarship is £5,000 for one year only for full-time programmes, providing a contribution towards fees.
-For part-time MA programmes, the £5,000 will be paid over the duration of the MA programme (i.e. £2,500 per year over two years for a two-year part-time MA or £1,250 per year over 4 years for a 4-year part-time).
-For a part-time Research Degree (MPhil/PhD) programme, £2,500 will be paid in year one and £2,500 in year two.
 If the successful candidate receives a grant to cover fees from another funding body, the bursary can be used towards maintenance.

 Applications are invited from outstanding students of Japanese religions, regardless of nationality.

-- full-time or part-time Research Degree: Religions and Philosophies in Japanese Religions (Department of Religions & Philosophies, School of History, Religions & Philosophies)
+- full-time Research Degree: Religions and Philosophies in Japanese Religions (Department of Religions & Philosophies, School of History, Religions & Philosophies)

-- full-time or part-time MA Religions of Asia and Africa or MA Buddhist Studies intending to focus on Japanese Religions/ Japanese Buddhism
+- full-time MA Religions of Asia and Africa or MA Buddhist Studies focusing on Japanese Religions/ Japanese Buddhism

-- full-time or part-time MA Religions of Asia and Africa and Intensive Language (Japanese) intending to focus on Japanese Religions/ Japanese Buddhism
+- full-time MA Religions of Asia and Africa and Intensive Language (Japanese) focusing on Japanese Religions/ Japanese Buddhism

 - Applicants must possess an outstanding academic record

 - Taught Masters (MA) applicants must focus on Japanese Religions / Japanese Buddhism.
-Evidence of this should be included in the statement of their admission application.
+Evidence of this should be included in the statement of their application and reflected in their choice of modules.

 - Applicants must have an offer of admission for one of the eligible programmes at SOAS by the scholarship application deadline.